Alison draws on many years' experience researching natural remedies and products to use for health, home care, and cleaning in her articles.

 Infestation of bed bugs is a problem that has been in the news a lot lately.
-But how do you kill or get rid of bed bugs that have infested your home or workplace if you do not want to use poisonous chemicals and pesticides?
-The answer is with steam.
-Temperatures of around 125° fahrenheit will prove fatal to almost all insects.
-The great advantage with using steam is that the results are immediate – eggs and bed bugs are killed on contact.
+But, you might find yourself asking, how do you kill or get rid of bed bugs that have infested your home or workplace without using poisonous chemicals and pesticides?
+The answer is to use steam.
+Temperatures of around 125° Fahrenheit will prove fatal to almost all insects.
+The great advantage of using steam is that the results are immediate: eggs and bed bugs are killed on contact.

 Tips for Using the Steamer

 You must move the steamer head in close contact with all the surfaces you are treating.
 This is the only way to ensure that the bugs are treated with the highest possible temperature and that they are killed instantly.
 Another tip I have read online suggests that the temperature emitted from the cleaner head can be raised by wrapping the head in a tea towel.
 This means that a temperature high enough to be lethal to the bed bugs and their eggs can be achieved from several inches away, which can help to ensure that "difficult to get at" areas will also be treated effectively.
 Obviously, you may have to replace the tea towel periodically as it becomes moist.

 Use steam wherever bed bugs may lurk.
 The most likely areas include the floor under and around the bed, the bed itself, carpet edges, furniture, and soft furnishings.
 Don't use steam on polished wooden surfaces or on any item that might be damaged by the high temperatures generated.
 If in doubt, check with the manufacturer or test on a small inconspicuous area and allow to dry to test for colour fastness before continuing.